🎁 Use code WELCOME3 during checkout to get discount on your first booking with us. Enjoy! ☀️

 Picking up the car at GYD and in town

-Rental desks at Heydar Aliyev International (GYD) are on the first floor of Terminal 1; the cars sit in the car park directly out front.
+Rental desks at Heydar Aliyev International (GYD) are on the first floor of Terminal 1; the cars sit in the car park directly in front.
 International chains are open round the clock.
-With TakeCars partners it tends to be simpler: the representative meets you with a name sign at the arrivals exit and hands over the keys without queueing.
+With TakeCars partners it tends to be simpler — the representative meets you with a name sign at the arrivals exit and hands the keys over without queueing.
 Baggage claim to drive-away is 15–20 minutes.

 GYD sits 20 km north-east of the centre on Baku Airport Highway.
-If you collect the car in town instead, the Aeroexpress runs from 28 May metro station every 20 minutes for 2 manat, and the TX4 taxi rank at the exit takes you to the centre for around 25 manat.
+If you'd rather collect the car in town, the Aeroexpress runs from «28 May» metro every 20 minutes for 2 manat, and the TX4 taxi rank at the exit takes you to the centre for around 25 manat.

 Gabala and Ganja

-TakeCars is unusual for the region — cars are handed out not just in Baku, but also in Gabala (with airport GBB) and Ganja (with airport KVD).
-No international chain does this.
-It is the only practical way to plan a route that flies into Baku and out of Ganja without driving the whole country back the long way.
+TakeCars is unusual for the region: cars are handed over not just in Baku, but in Gabala (with airport GBB) and Ganja (with airport KVD).
+No international chain runs all three.
+For an open-jaw route — fly into Baku, drop the car in Ganja, fly home from KVD — this is the only way that doesn't end with you driving back across the country.

 Real reviews on TakeCars in Azerbaijan